 How do I request a medical or religious exemption?

-- Individuals who meet the criteria for a medical or religious exemption will be required to submit the COVID-19 Vaccination Waiver Request available on myCHC.
+- Individuals who meet the criteria for a medical or religious exemption will be required to submit the COVID-19 Vaccination Waiver Request, appended to this policy, and available on myCHC.
 This Waiver Request provides full details on the documentation required to request a vaccine exemption.
 Those who are granted vaccine exemption will be provided detailed testing, contact tracing, and quarantine requirements.
 Un-vaccinated individuals will be required to wear face coverings while indoors.

 What should I do if I'm vaccinated but others in my household are not?

 - We know there are cases where members of the same household may not all be vaccinated due to those with young children who cannot be vaccinated yet or those with medical conditions that prevent them from being vaccinated.
 Currently, the CDC notes that we are still learning how well vaccines prevent you from spreading the virus that causes COVID-19 to others, even if you do not have symptoms.
 Early data shows that vaccines help keep people with no symptoms from spreading COVID-19.
-If you are vaccinated, but others in your household are not, please use your discretion while on campus.
+If you are vaccinated, but others in your household are not, please use your discretion to continue wearing a mask when on campus.

 Will I have to isolate if I test positive for COVID-19?